kgeary/atxnow/README.md

-# whoisintown
+# ATX Now
-Who is in town? a site to help you figure out what to do
+A site to help you figure out what to do tonight in Austin, Texas.